electron/electron/docs/api/browser-window.md

 Emitted before the window is moved.
 On Windows, calling `event.preventDefault()` will prevent the window from being moved.

-Note that this is only emitted when the window is being resized manually.
-Resizing the window with `setBounds`/`setSize` will not emit this event.
+Note that this is only emitted when the window is being moved manually.
+Moving the window with `setPosition`/`setBounds`/`center` will not emit this event.

 #### Event: 'move'